Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

-# Awesome Sovrin Foundation, Hyperledger Indy and DID, the decentralized identifier, Resources.
+# Awesome Sovrin, Hyperledger Indy and DID Resources.
-**The Protocol, Governance, and the Surrounding Ecosystem**
+**Protocol, Governance, and the Surrounding Ecosystem**

 In part, this is a version of [/awesome-decentralized-id](../README.md) abridged to include only information related to Sovrin\DID and expands to include some information on the subject that isn't found over there.